21 Shade Perennials For Zone 5 Gardens

 Witch alder can make a great addition to any shade garden.

-Witch Alder’s only major soil requirement is plenty of nourishment and good drainage.
-While some sun does improve the blooming of this plant, it does do very well in the shade.
+Witch alder’s only major soil requirement is plenty of nourishment and good drainage.
+While some sun does improve the blooming of this plant, it does well in the shade.
 This plant can spread primarily via its roots.
 Butterflies and birds love this plant.

 Share This Post